Across Nigeria, both government-run and private ambulance services play critical roles in emergency response. But they operate very differently.

 Yes, most government ambulances are free or heavily subsidized.
 But availability depends on the state and situation.

-Can I Call a Private Ambulance Without Health Insurance?
+Can I Call a Private Ambulance if the Government One Is Taking Too Long?

 Yes.
-If 112 is delayed, you can contact a private provider directly for faster support, especially in life-threatening situations.
+If the government ambulance is delayed, you can contact a private provider directly for faster support, especially in life-threatening situations.